kinvolk/lokomotive/docs/concepts/components.md

 # Lokomotive component

 A Lokomotive component is a Kubernetes workload which adds functionality to a Lokomotive cluster.
-Without components, a Lokomotive cluster is just a barebone kubernetes cluster.
+Without components, a Lokomotive cluster is just a barebone Kubernetes cluster.
 In some cases (e.g. bare metal environments), a Lokomotive cluster may even be unusable without certain components.
 Components take care of tasks such as load balancing, monitoring, authentication, storage and others.